hybridgroup/rubyserial/README.md

 RubySerial is a simple Ruby gem for reading from and writing to serial ports.

 Unlike other Ruby serial port implementations, it supports all of the most popular Ruby implementations (MRI, JRuby, & Rubinius) on the most popular operating systems (OSX, Linux, & Windows).
 And it does not require any native compilation thanks to using RubyFFI [https://github.com/ffi/ffi](https://github.com/ffi/ffi).
+Note: Windows requires JRuby >= 9.2.8.0 to fix native IO issues.

 The interface to RubySerial should be compatible with other Ruby serialport gems, so you should be able to drop in the new gem, change the `require` and use it as a replacement.
 If not, please let us know so we can address any issues.